ops4j/org.ops4j.pax.wicket/README.md

 ** bundle BUNDLEID (shows more details to a bundle)
 ** stop BUNDLEID (stops a bundle)
 ** start BUNDLEID (starts a bundle again)
+** help (for a full list of possible commands)
+** help COMMANDNAME (full description of a command)

 ## Build PAX-WICKET

 PAX-WICKET uses [Apache Maven](http://maven.apache.org) as it's build system.
-Simply checkout the sources and run "mvn clean install" (if you're using an Oracle JDK you need a version >1.6.24).
+Simply checkout the sources and run "mvn clean install".
 This will build PAX-WICKET, the samples and run all integration tests.

 ## Code on PAX-WICKET